 Q: Yoshitune had a brother, right.
 Oh, I think his name was…

 Q: But they ended up coming into conflict.
 And in the end when they had to oppose each other…

 A: Yoritomo won

-Q: That’s probably because people tend to sympathise less with people in power, and sympathise more with…
+Q: That’s probably because people tend to sympathize less with people in power, and sympathize more with…

 A: The weak

 Q: Which brain function is responsible for the phenomenon of seeing an illusion in this figure?

 Q: Which of the following maps can you paint without any adjacent areas being the same color?